d-gol/muon_ml/README.md

 A simple framework for hyper-parameters optimization of deep learning models.
 The idea is to provide a model architecture using Keras and a dictionary of parameters.
-Then, multiple models are created, using grid search.
+Then multiple models are created using grid search.
 Models can be trained, evaluated, and in the end a user should be able to select the best hyper-parameters by focusing on chosen metrics.

 ## Features